gongahkia/personal-wiki/Docker.md

 # `Docker`

-The lighweight VM of the future.
+The lightweight VM of the future.

 ## Quickstart